tylerkotler/Slack-Notion-Bot/README.md

-# notion-analytics/bot
+# Slack-Notion-Bot
 Created by Tyler Kotler (tylerk1004@gmail.com), Summer 2020

 **Description** (For my personal Github profile):

 I created this Slack bot for the development team for Human Agency, the start-up I interned for during the summer of 2020.
 The bot is a Python Flask app that is deployed on Heroku.
 The team uses Notion to keep track of their stories.
 The purpose of the bot was to help automate the team's workflow, making moving and manipulating stories on Notion easier while also collecting data to understand how long stories were taking in each stage of production.

+**Details of Use/Operation** (For my personal Github profile):

 Using the Slack API, the Slack bot recognizes commands sent in Slack and uses the Notion API to automate moving and manipulating stories on the team's Notion dashboard.
-It parses the command's message, accesses the story on Notion, makes the necessary change.
+It parses the command's message, accesses the story on Notion, and makes the necessary change.
 It sends back messages in Slack to update the team of the movement or change, including adding relevant links, notes, and tags of people.
-I also created a library of subcommands that can be added onto main commands, such as adding your own note to the bot's automated message back in Slack, editing a detail of the story on Notion, or even turning off the message back in Slack.
+I also created a library of subcommands that can be added onto main commands, such as adding your own note to the bot's automated message back in Slack, editing a detail of the story on Notion, or even turning off the message sent back in Slack.
 With each movement into a new stage of production, the bot is also collecting data on times of movements in order to calculate hours spent in each stage of production.
 When a story is completed (moved into the last column), the time data is calculated into hours, updated, and directly added to a Google Sheet using the Sheets API.
 Finally, I created a front end webpage for the app that allows for visualizing the data for times spent in each stage of production and accessing files of time data.

 ## Structure: